jimmycgz/kubernetes/README.md

 k delete pv task-pv-volume
 ```
-Re-user the pv from Test #1 and associate it to statefulset nginx
+Re-use the pv from Test #1 and associate it to statefulset nginx
 ```
 k apply -f pv-volume.yaml
 k apply -f web-stateful-pvc.yaml